-In light of this, we support a simplification and aggregation of DGR categories relating to welfare and development work so that a single endorsement can cover our work in Australia, in developing countries, and in developed countries requiring disaster relief.
+In light of this, we support a simplification and aggregation of DGR categories relating to welfare and development work so that a single endorsement can cover our work in Australia and in developing countries.

 This could be achieved by modernising the concept of PBIs so that this category covers both benevolent work by PBIs and the type of aid and development work currently regulated under the OAGDS.
 This would not require any significant change to, or broadening of, the existing concept of PBIs.
-We note the concept of PBI has already evolved under the ACNC Commissioner's Interpretation Statement on PBIs which expressly acknowledges that PBIs may undertake overseas work, and that such development assistance may be considered 'relief' for PBI purpose.
-Paragraph 5.9.6.2 states:
+We note the concept of a PBI has already evolved under the ACNC Commissioner's Interpretation Statement (CIS) on PBIs, which expressly acknowledges that PBIs may undertake overseas work, and that such development assistance may be considered 'relief for PBI purpose.
+Paragraph 5.9.6.2 of the CIS states: